ray-project/ray/doc/source/rllib-algorithms.rst

 Advantage Actor-Critic (A2C, A3C)
 ---------------------------------
 `[paper] <https://arxiv.org/abs/1602.01783>`__ `[implementation] <https://github.com/ray-project/ray/blob/master/python/ray/rllib/agents/a3c/a3c.py>`__
 RLlib's A3C uses the AsyncGradientsOptimizer to apply gradients computed remotely on policy evaluation actors.
 It scales to up to 16-32 worker processes, depending on the environment.
 Both a TensorFlow (LSTM), and PyTorch version are available.

 Note that if you have a GPU, `IMPALA <#importance-weighted-actor-learner-architecture>`__ probably will perform better than A3C.

-You can also use the synchronous variant, `A2C <https://github.com/ray-project/ray/blob/master/python/ray/rllib/agents/a3c/a2c.py>`__.
+You can also use the synchronous variant of A3C, `A2C <https://github.com/ray-project/ray/blob/master/python/ray/rllib/agents/a3c/a2c.py>`__.

-Tuned examples: `PongDeterministic-v4 <https://github.com/ray-project/ray/blob/master/python/ray/rllib/tuned_examples/pong-a3c.yaml>`__, `PyTorch version <https://github.com/ray-project/ray/blob/master/python/ray/rllib/tuned_examples/pong-a3c-pytorch.yaml>`__
+Tuned examples: `PongDeterministic-v4 <https://github.com/ray-project/ray/blob/master/python/ray/rllib/tuned_examples/pong-a3c.yaml>`__, `A2C variant <https://github.com/ray-project/ray/blob/master/python/ray/rllib/tuned_examples/pong-a2c.yaml>`__, `PyTorch version <https://github.com/ray-project/ray/blob/master/python/ray/rllib/tuned_examples/pong-a3c-pytorch.yaml>`__

 Deep Deterministic Policy Gradients (DDPG)
 ------------------------------------------